AbhinavKoul/case-study-1_hacker_statistics-/README.md

         NOW YOU BET THAT YOU WILL REACH STEP 60.
 WHAT IS THE CHANCE THAT YOU WILL WIN THIS BET ?

+This shows the step by step way to solve the problem (go from 1 to 9)

+File no. 10 Final Code! shows the final solution final result1.png
+      result2.png
+      result3.png    has pictures of the result

+Clearly the odds of winning has been calculated in the range(0,1) using hacker_statistics!